dominicfarr/skybird-shiro/README.md

 **Show principle page** [http://localhost:8888/web/showPrincipal.jsp](http://localhost:8888/web/showPrincipal.jsp) Requires an authenticated subject.
 It shows the principle stored in the session.
 This jsp page uses JSP expression, which I would recommend against use normally.

+**Preserve Hash id** [http://localhost:8888/web/workspace.html#documents](http://localhost:8888/web/workspace.html#documents) Requires an authenticated subject.
+It will preserve the hash id #document in the url after redirect to log in page.

 Webservice locations
 --------------------